Office humor: Legal considerations

 Inappropriate workplace humor may be deemed as "evidence in sexual harassment, discrimination and hostile work environment cases".
 It has led to serious consequences in cases such as the Krull case, where the ombudsman of King County, Washington was fired for sending a copy of the 1894 booklet Instruction and Advice for the Young Bride to his soon-to-be-married assistant, or Chevron Corporation having to pay more than $2 million as a settlement with four employees after an interoffice email circulated on the subject of "25 Reasons Why Beer is Better Than Women".

 Representations in popular culture

-Office humor is the focus of comic strips (Dilbert, Gaus Electronics, Help Desk, Misaeng, User Friendly, Sosiaalisesti rajoittuneet), movies (Office Space, Head Office), TV series (The Peter Principle, The Office & The Office UK, Dilbert, & Superstore) and contemporary art (as in works by Mike Kelley).
+Office humor is the focus of comic strips (Dilbert, Gaus Electronics, Help Desk, Misaeng, User Friendly, Sosiaalisesti rajoittuneet), movies (Office Space, Head Office), TV series (Abbott Elementary, Parks and Recreation, Mythic Quest, Brooklyn Nine-Nine, The Office, 30 Rock, Superstore, St. Denis Medical) and contemporary art (as in works by Mike Kelley).

-Federalisms is a Washington, D.C.-based company that uses office humor to improve morale for federal employees and contractors through greeting cards and social media.